 These invitations were always made with the face-saving excuse that

-we would discuss my class work, but invariably our talks drifted
+I was here to discuss my class work, but invariably our talks drifted

 into long conversations about my home life and my

 problems.
-Without question, my senior year was the toughest
+Without question, my Senior year was the toughest

 year of my life.
 Without Mr. Curran, I cannot imagine how I

-would have survived that year.
+would have survived.

 For my senior year